lbdyck/ezmenu/README.md

 ### Installation

+0. If you received this package via Git then execute the zginstall.rex (follow the prompts) and skip (1)
 1. Execute the $RECV member to create the EXEC and PANELS datasets
    - applies only if you get this package from the www.cbttape.org
 3. Copy the EXEC library into a library in your SYSEXEC (or SYSPROC)